-Advertisements are placed by monopoly producers of new goods and inform viewers of the nature and prices of these goods.
-Having watched an advertisement for a particular new good, a viewer knows his willingness to pay for it and will purchase it if this is no less than its advertised price.
-There are m producers of new goods, each of which produces at most one good.
-New goods rooftop antenna.
+8 This is still a reasonable model of radio broadcasting in the United States.
+It is also a reasonable model for television in countries, like the United Kingdom, in which most viewers still pick up television signals via a rooftop antenna.
 In the United States, however, the majority of households receive television via cable.
 The cable company charges a monthly fee and can exclude consumers from viewing certain channels, which permits the use of subscription prices.
 Our basic model applies to cable when all consumers are hooked up and subscription prices are not used.
-We introduce subscription prices in section 5.
+We introduce subscription prices in section 5.1.

-8 We thus assume that producing advertisements costs the same as producing regular programming.
+9 We thus assume that producing advertisements costs the same as producing regular programming.
 Our qualitative results are unaffected if advertisements cost more than programming; i.e., if the cost of producing a program with a advertisements is K + ca.